spacelift-io/user-documentation/docs/vendors/terraform/state-management.md

 As you can see, it's also possible to import an existing Terraform state at this point, which is useful for users who want to upgrade their previous Terraform workflow.

 !!! info

     If you're using Spacelift to manage your stack, do not specify any [Terraform backend](https://www.terraform.io/docs/backends/index.html){: rel="nofollow"} whatsoever.
 The one-off config will be dynamically injected into every [run](../../concepts/run/README.md) and [task](../../concepts/run/task.md).

 ## Do.
 Or do not.
 There is no try.

 In this section we'd like to give you a few reasons why it could be useful to trust Spacelift to take care of your Terraform state.
-To keep things level, we'll also give you a few reasons not to.
+To keep things level, we'll also give you a reason not to.

 ### Do